Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 The Verdict: Acorns vs Stash 2026

 Here's the deal — Acorns wins for pure beginners who want zero friction.
 If the biggest risk is that you won't invest at all without automation, Acorns removes every possible barrier.
-The round-up mechanic is its killer feature, and the app's simplicity is genuinely best-in-class.
+The round-up mechanic is genuinely its killer feature, and the app's simplicity is best-in-class.
 It's almost impossible to mess up.

 Pick Acorns if: You want autopilot.
 Pick Stash if: You want to learn.